satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 It may not be practical to immediately adopt the open review process proposed in this article and will require a change of culture that many researchers may resist.
 Some journals have already adopted aspects of our proposed system (e.g., Frontiers, BioMed Central).
-As a step toward fully implr
+Initially some of the ideas from of our proposed system could be implemented as part of the post-publication system.

+these existing reforms to the review process

 Example in practice